 Overall, the setting described in WFB1 is very different from that of WFRP1.
 Aside from generic fantasy creatures, the only elements of the original background that would survive were jabberwocks, dawnstones and Caraz-A-Carak.
 Given that just three years separated WFB1 and WFRP1, a lot changed in a short time.

 Moreover, the relationship between the setting and the game also changed.
 In WFRP1 the setting was clearly integral to the game, but in WFB1 the situation was not so so clear.
 The setting is nowhere described as a default, and there is a reference at one point to an “Italian Princess” (Characters, p18), which appears to envisage the rules being used in historical settings.

 You know, in my mind, Warhammer was always an ancients or medieval wargame with fantasy bits bolted on.
 I built it that way.

 – Rick Priestley, Battlegames

 The impression is that the setting described in WFB1 just one of many possible worlds in which gamers could play.
 This is the approach taken in the early published scenarios.
-‘Thistlewood’ (WD45) uses an identified fantasy setting, ‘Minas Tirith’ (WD53) is set in Middle Earth and ‘Warhammer and Science Fiction’ (the First Citadel Compendium) introduces space opera settings.
+‘Thistlewood’ (WD45) uses an unidentified fantasy setting, ‘Minas Tirith’ (WD53) is set in Middle Earth and ‘Warhammer and Science Fiction’ (the First Citadel Compendium) introduces space opera settings.
 Alternative settings would persist alongside the Warhammer world up to 1987 (eg ‘Giaks and Gourgaz’ in the First Citadel Journal, ‘The Eternal Champion’ in the Third Citadel Journal and the aborted Mournblade supplement).